-This was the thrust of a one-day brainstorming session on Petty Offences, organised for lawyers and human rights activists in Abuja by Lawyers Alert, a Human Rights organization.
+This was the thrust of a one-day brainstorming session on read more about findlaw reviews and petty offences, organised for lawyers and human rights activists in Abuja by Lawyers Alert, a Human Rights organization.

 The President of Lawyers Alert, Mr Rommy Mom said the move becomes necessary given the huge number of indigent citizens languishing in prisons across the country for matters that should ordinarily not lead to imprisonment or taken to court.

-Mom said Lawyers Alert recognizes that there are certain crimes that directly put indigent people at a great disadvantage.
+Mom said expungement attorney firms recognizes that there are certain crimes that directly put indigent people at a great disadvantage.

 He said “These crimes which still attracts arrest ange from hawking, wandering, breach of promise, insult on constituted authority among others.

 Mom stated that these acts termed petty offences are highly common among the poor and lack of resources to afford legal representation, often send the offenders, either as awaiting trial inmates to prisons or sometimes lead to outright conviction.

 He added that in most instances, failure to pay fines leads citizens spending months or years in jail.

 Mom termed these offences, as having the face of poverty, aimed at the poor and should be decriminalized, or courts begin to make use of non-custodial sentences as against imprisonment.

 The LA’s Director of Legal Matters, Mr Bamidele Jacobs said Lawyers Alert free legal services program will be deepened and expanded to bring in more vulnerable groups, especially those accused of petty offences so as to decongest our prisons.